shipshapecode/website-nuxt/content/blog/posts/2022-07-08-serverless-functions-direct-to-aws-with-ember-and-go.md

 };
 ```

-And finally we'll tweak the serverless function to respond with JSON rather than a string.
+And finally, we'll tweak the serverless function to respond with JSON rather than a string.

 ```go
 // ./services/functions/lambda/main.go